Group of students sitting around a table

 • At Pace University, approximately 2,400 students live on campus in New York City, with another 1,400 residing on campus in Pleasantville.

-• Most first-year undergraduate students will be placed in 182 Broadway or Maria's Tower on the city campus, although some first year students may reside in other halls.
+• All buildings on the city campus house some first year students (15 Beekman is nearly all first year students).
 In Pleasantville most first year students will be placed in Alumni Hall.
-In Alumni hall some students will be placed in temporary doubles as triples to start off the year.
+Pace may in some instances place students in temporary occupancy rooms (double rooms as triples, or triple rooms as quads) to start off the year.

 • Students who apply for the Fall semester by the priority deadline (May 1st) are asked to complete an online request process to indicate their preferred building and to request each other as roommates (building requests will be granted based on date of housing deposit submission, but cannot be guaranteed; roommate requests among students who are guaranteed housing will be honored, provided that they are reciprocal and students involved have indicated the same building preference).

 • In Westchester all first year students will be a part of a living learning community in their residence hall.
-New York City students can opt into the living learning communities.
+In New York City first year students will experience personal and community development through the Residential Curriculum in all buildings and floors.

 • To apply for housing, student need to complete and submit a Housing Application along with a $400 room reservation fee (non-refundable after May 1 for fall admits; non-refundable after December 15 for spring admits) and a fully-refundable $100 damage deposit to Student Accounts.